enc2586/waka-box/README.md

 1. Add the following environment variables:
    - **GH_TOKEN:** The GitHub token generated above.
    - **WAKATIME_API_KEY:** The API key for your WakaTime account.

+### When does it runs?
+It runs periodically.
+Or you can directly run by editing files such as README.md